State Policy

 Advocating for Texas Health Centers

-Texas Association of Community Health Centers (TACHC) works closely with state agencies, legislators and other stakeholders to ensure health centers continue to play a critical role in Texas’ health care delivery system and operate in the most effective funding and regulatory environment.
-During the state’s biannual legislative session, TACHC works with legislative offices and state agency staff to promote the health center legislative agenda and updates centers on relevant legislation.
-TACHC also monitors the rulemaking process at state health agencies and updates health centers about upcoming changes affecting their operations.
-TACHC represents health centers on several statewide coalitions aimed at improving access to care for all Texans.
+The Texas Association of Community Health Centers (TACHC) collaborates with state agencies, legislators, and other stakeholders to ensure health centers remain vital in Texas' health care delivery system and operate efficiently within the funding and regulatory environment.
+During the state's biennial legislative session, TACHC works with legislative offices and state agency staff to advocate for the health center legislative agenda and keeps centers informed on relevant legislation.
+Additionally, TACHC monitors the rulemaking process at state health agencies and updates health centers on operational changes.
+TACHC also participates in several statewide coalitions focused on improving access to care for all Texans.

 Legislative